guy-mograbi-at-gigaspaces/cloudify-widget-ibm-client/README.md

   - `mkdir conf; cd conf; mkdir dev; cd dev`
   - `touch meConf.js`
-  - Inside `meConf.js`, copy all properties of `privateConfiguration` object from `appConf.js` that are initialized with `undefined` as custom properties of the `exports` RequireJS object, e.g.:
+  - Inside `meConf.js`, copy all properties of `privateConfiguration` object from `appConf.js` that are initialized with `undefined` into new properties on the `exports` RequireJS object, e.g.:

       exports.authToken = "00000000-aaaa-bbbb-cccc-000000000000";
       exports.userId = "me";